microsoft/ivy/doc/language.md

 ### New in version 1.7

-- Keywords: decreases, specification, implementation
+- Keywords: decreases, specification, implementation, require, ensure, around, parameter
+- The `iterable` module is added the standard library file `order`.
+This makes it possible to declare a type that is finite and iterable, and whose size is a parameter.

 ### Deprecated in version 1.7